-Learn about Yorkshire's heritage, visit magnificent ruins, medieval castles, stunning gardens and museums...
+Learn about Yorkshire's rich heritage, visit magnificent ruins, medieval castles, stunning gardens and museums...

 Richmond Castle has been voted one of North Yorkshire’s finest tourist attractions standing in a commanding position above the River Swale, close to the centre of the market town of Richmond.
 The best preserved part of the castle being the Keep, towering over 100 feet above the town.
 Visitors can climb to the top of the Keep for breath-taking views of the town of Richmond and the Yorkshire Dales or learn all about the castles history in the interactive exhibition before taking a peaceful stroll around the secluded Cockpit Garden.